brian-gates/adventure-bot-4/dice-rendering-requirements.md

         `bpy.ops.render.render(write_still=True)`.
      6. Re-hides the die before moving to the next one.
    - Restores original `scene.render.filepath` at the end.

+## d10 Mathematical Mesh Generation

+The d10 (pentagonal trapezohedron) is mathematically generated using the following approach:

+1. **Geometry**: A d10 is created by taking two pentagonal pyramids and rotating one by 36 degrees (360°/10) and joining them at their bases.

+2. **Implementation**: The `create_d10_mesh()` function in `render-dice.py`:
+   - Creates vertices for two pentagonal bases (top and bottom)
+   - Rotates the bottom base by 36° relative to the top
+   - Creates apex vertices for both pyramids
+   - Generates triangular faces for the pyramid sides
+   - Creates quadrilateral faces connecting the bases
+   - Applies smooth shading and bevel modifiers

+3. **Result**: A mathematically accurate d10 with 12 vertices and 10 faces,
+   properly oriented for rendering.

+## Emoji Optimization

+After rendering, dice images are optimized for emoji use:

+- **Script**: `optimize-emoji.py` resizes images to 128x128 pixels
+- **Format**: PNG with maximum compression
+- **Target size**: 6-10KB per image (suitable for Discord emoji limits)
+- **Location**: `media/dice/emoji/` directory

 ## Command-Line Execution